zopefoundation/zope.app.authentication/README.txt

 As a component that provides IAuthentication, a PAU lets you lookup a principal with a principal ID.
 The PAU looks up a principal by delegating to its authenticators.
-In out example, none of the authenticators implement this search capability, so when we look for a principal:
+In our example, none of the authenticators implement this search capability, so when we look for a principal:

   >>> print pau.getPrincipal('xyz_bob')